 By Landing Page

 Measuring conversion by landing page can help you identify any landing pages that lack an effective marketing message.
-Conversions are typically won or lost on the landing page, so those with high conversion rates can point you to approaches that are more likely to succeed.
+Conversions are typically won or lost on the landing page, so those with high conversion rates can point you towards approaches that are more likely to succeed.

 These days, most internet users have a favorite browser that they tend to use exclusively, and if your site is unfriendly to even one browser, you could be missing out on a significant amount of potential traffic.
 Therefore, checking the conversion rate by your browser for organic traffic can be very insightful.